microsoft/atlas-design/site/src/atomics/aspect-ratio.md

 ## Usage

-Here are examples of ratio atomics, used on `iframe`, `video` and `img` elements to scale elements.
-When used on a `video` element or `iframe` video with the matching aspect ratio, it will remove the black bars and scale responsively.
+Here are examples of aspect ratio atomics being applied to `video` and `img` elements.
+When used on `video` or `iframe` elements with the matching aspect ratio, it will remove the black bars and scale responsively.

 ```html
 <div class="padding-sm width-500-desktop">